kriogenia/sotoestevezdev/README.md

 Hope you like it and find some of the easter eggs (it's not difficult, the code is public lol).

 > [!NOTE]
 > Dear me in the future, you still have to clear some things.
-Check with clippy pedantic possible improvements, try to move the Javascript code into a script, and add Advent of Code.
+Try to move the Javascript code into a script, and add Advent of Code.